Interventional Radiology Author Guidelines (ver3-2-3. 2018.12)

 An unstructured abstract of no more than 125 words is required for Case reports, Review articles, and Pictorial essays.

-The text of Original Research and Technical Notes should be divided into the following sections: Introduction, Material and Methods, Results, Discussion.
+The main text of Original Research and Technical Notes should be divided into the following sections: Introduction, Material and Methods, Results, Discussion.

 Case Reports should be divided into: Introduction, Case report(s), Discussion.